AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 ---
 title: Cookie Law Compliance
 description: To keep pace with legislation in many countries regarding the use of cookies, Adobe Commerce and Magento Open Source offer merchants a choice of methods to obtain customer consent.
+exl-id: 42df20cd-50a7-4618-98fd-9ced936e305b
 ---
 # Cookie Law Compliance